patuuh/SimpleTradeFollower/README.md

 For the Nordnet API you need nordnet api account and the following files:
 - creds.txt (your Norndet api credentials)
 - NEXTAPI_TEST_public.pem (from Nordnet api website)

+Some parts are in Finnish and some in English..
+Sorry for the inconvenience.